/img/mv_03.jpg)

 Step 2: Registration Process

-Step 2-1: The buyer registers on the GTPP site and applies for a new credit card.
+Step 2-1: The buyer registers on the GTPP site and applies for a new credit card (a new card may not be required in some countries).

 Step 2-2: The exporter joins the GTPP site by providing their bank information.